-The divorce process is not easy for anyone involved and it can bring out the worst in someone.
-Divorcing an angry spouse can make it the process even more difficult to handle.
+The divorce process is not easy for anyone involved and it can bring out the worst in some people.
+Divorcing an angry spouse can make the process even more difficult to handle.
 One or both spouses may express a range of emotions including anger.
 An irate spouse can be more difficult to deal with than an individual experiencing any other emotion.
 Though most couples are not prepared for their marriage to end, the emotional transition involved need not be an unpleasant one.
 To learn how to navigate divorcing your angry spouse, speak to one of our divorce experts today for a 100% free consultation!

-Divorcing an Angry Spouse 101
+Divorcing an Angry Spouse: Emotional Stages

 Blaming the spouse is the first stage of divorce and the individual who initiates the divorce typically experiences this first.
-During this stage, the initiator blames the partner for problems in the shared life.
+During this stage, the initiator blames the partner for problems in their shared life.
 Most spouses focus on the past, causing them to relive issues experienced earlier in the marriage.
 When the non-initiator is told that the marriage is ending, he or she may become focused on resisting the divorce.

 A divorce lawyer, mediator, and anyone else who provides expert divorce help has been through many adversarial situations.
 These professionals know how to diffuse the anger and direct the related energy into making decisions required during divorce.
 They keep their clients focused on the positive outcomes from a long-term perspective and provide a reality check whenever emotions get out of hand.
-Unfortunately for some people that are contemplating divorcing an angry spouse, some states have enacted or currently enacting long waiting periods to get divorced, which may complicate matters even further.
+Unfortunately for some people that are contemplating divorcing an angry spouse, some states have enacted or are currently enacting long waiting periods to get divorced, which may complicate matters even further.
 These states typically have exceptions to these waiting period rules to make it easier if the parties can agree.
 But if you are divorcing an angry spouse, finding agreement is typically not something that is going to happen without an expert divorce lawyer on your side.